Vermont Trade Schools

 Learn more about the most popular schools below:

 Roughly 65% of students at Vermont Tech take out loans to pay for college.
-The average amount of student loans is $10,185 a year.
-The student loan default rate of 1.7% means most graduates are not struggling to pay off their loans.
+The typical student loan amount is $10,185 a year.
+The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $52,415 during the early-career years.